DeysiR/Deysi-R./index.md

 So i apply for some courses online and also went to a shcool to learn css and html.
 From that moment i realize that i needed to became a web developer.

-Now i'm studyind the founders and coders courses online.
-Is being a chalenge but also a joy because you can learn so much from them.
+Is being a chalenge but also a joy because im doing what i like.

+I now applied to the founders and coders and firgers cross because this will change my life.

 to be continued..